 The final act is also the film’s biggest action scene as they struggle to get the last of the reserves onto a boat as the Germans bomb the harbour and surrounding city.
 It’s tense enough even without adding a fuel truck in danger of exploding.

-And while that sanitization of war may not sit well with some viewers, Gold Run isn’t meant to be that kind of a film.
-It’s an enjoyable old school adventure film like many of us can remember watching on television.
+And while that sanitization of war may not sit well with some viewers, Gold Run isn’t meant to be that kind of film.
+It’s an enjoyable old school adventure film, like many of us can remember watching on television.

 Gold Run was released in Norway and several other countries on December 15th by way of the Viaplay streaming service.
 Viaplay is available in other countries, including the UK and US, but no release date has been announced.
 In the meantime, FilmTagger can suggest some similar films to tide you over.